 This flightless bird has long legs, a long neck, and a sizeable feathered body.
 Their legs’ most excellent use is for protecting them against predators.
 If a hungry lion, hyena, cheetah, or leopard comes near them, they will use the full force of their sturdy legs to kick them.
 The power of their kicks we know can to even kill the predator.
 Not only that, but their two-toed feet contain ten-centimeter claws.
 So predators beware!
 The males and females we differentiate by their feathers.
 The females are mostly brown and, unfortunately, have a nickname, the “ugly ones”.
 Compared to the males who have brilliant black feathers with a little whitetail.
 Ostriches also have incredibly long lashes, which long eyelashes protect.
 Interestingly, their eyes are more significant than their brains!
 That results in having incredible eyesight.

 An ostrich flock can contain 100 members.
 However, most herds have around ten members.

-The ostrich, Struthio camelus, is in category least concern on the IUCN red list.
+The ostrich, Struthio camelus, is in the category least concern on the IUCN red list.

-Explore more stunning African wildlife photographs, take a glance at our African portfolio.
-All our photos you can license and also purchase as photographic prints.
+Explore more stunning wildlife photographs, and take a glance at our African wild animals portfolio.
+All our nature photos you can license and also purchase as photowall art prints.